Work with us

 What does the work involve?

-What skills do you use as a Parole Board Member?
+What skills do you use as a Parole Board Member?]

-- Analyse and critically evaluate information to identify continuing risks in parole cases referred by the Secretary of State, where information may come from a variety of sources including electronic dossiers and evidence given at oral hearings.
+Analyse and critically evaluate information to identify continuing risks in parole cases referred by the Secretary of State, where information may come from a variety of sources including electronic dossiers and evidence given at oral hearings.

-- Apply risk knowledge, skills of assessment and management of risk/dangerousness in offender populations and professional judgement to parole cases to decide whether a prisoner can safely be released into the community; to set licence conditions where release is appropriate; and, in relevant cases, to decide whether to recommend a prisoner is transferred to open conditions.
+Apply psychological knowledge, skills of assessment and management of risk/dangerousness in offender populations and professional judgement to parole cases to decide whether a prisoner can safely be released into the community; to set licence conditions where release is appropriate; and, in relevant cases, to decide whether to recommend a prisoner is transferred to open conditions.

-- Assess parole cases on referral to conclude on the papers or set directions for effective case management of those to be considered at an oral hearing.
+Assess parole cases on referral to conclude on the papers or set directions for effective case management of those to be considered at an oral hearing.

-- Take an active part in oral hearings ensuring all areas of risk are identified and addressed by the panel, witnesses are questioned appropriately to inform the panel’s assessment of risk, and there is a full panel discussion of a case to properly weigh the evidence.
+Take an active part in oral hearings ensuring all areas of risk are identified and addressed by the panel, witnesses are questioned appropriately to inform the panel’s assessment of risk, and there is a full panel discussion of a case to properly weigh the evidence.

-- Work collaboratively with other panel members to make judgements about the available evidence and to provide structured written reasons for the panel’s decision or recommendation in every case.
+Work collaboratively with other panel members to make judgements about the available evidence and to provide structured written reasons for the panel’s decision or recommendation in every case.

-- Be an effective ambassador whenever representing the Parole Board.
+Be an effective ambassador whenever representing the Parole Board.
 Contribute positively to the effective running of the organisation through non-casework activity including mentoring, quality assurance, governance, training and participation in consultation, working groups and development roles.

-- Travel in line with Parole Board policy to attend oral hearings in prisons throughout England and Wales.
+Travel in line with Parole Board policy to attend oral hearings in prisons throughout England and Wales.
 Also travel to the London office and other venues to attend Parole Board events, including training.
-Occasional overnight stays may be required and expenses will be reimbursed in accordance to the prevailing policy.
+Occasional overnight stays may be required, and expenses will be reimbursed in accordance to the prevailing policy.

 What does the Parole Board do?